Alabama Crimson Tide golf

 The Alabama Crimson Tide golf teams represent the University of Alabama located in Tuscaloosa, Alabama, and compete in National Collegiate Athletic Association (NCAA) Division I and the Southeastern Conference (SEC).
 The Crimson Tide currently has two of the best teams in the country with the men and women consistently ranked inside the top 5 by Golfweek.

 History

 Men

 The Alabama Crimson Tide men's golf program has a rich history that dates back to the program's inception in 1952.
 That first season saw Crimson Tide golfer Bobby Hill capture the SEC Individual Championship.
 Michael Thompson (2008), Justin Thomas (2012), and Bobby Wyatt are the only other Crimson Tide golfers to win the SEC Individual Championship.
-The Crimson Tide has won five SEC Tournament Championships (1979, 2008, 2012–2014); appeared in 23 NCAA Tournaments and advanced to the finals 12 times; and have had 13 players garner 21 All-America honors.
+The Crimson Tide have won five SEC Tournament Championships (1979, 2008, 2012–2014); appeared in 27 NCAA Tournaments and advanced to the finals 12 times; and have had 13 players garner 21 All-America honors.